oceanprotocol/pdr-backend/READMEs/vps.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Run Barge Remotely on VPS
+# VPS Backend Dev

-This README shows how to run Barge on an Azure Ubuntu VPS (Virtual Private Server).
-This is for use in backend dev, running predictoor bot, running trader bot.
+This README shows how to
+- Set up an Azure Ubuntu VPS (Virtual Private Server)
+- Run Barge on the VPS
+- Run sim/bots or pytest using the VPS.
+(In fact, one VPS per flow)

 ## 1. Locally, install pdr-backend